philbooth/complexity-report/README.md

 ### Roadmap

 The current plan is
-to add Halstead complexity measures and the Maintainability Index, then just focus on improving the calculations by throwing more and more test cases together.
+to write heaps more different output formats, including CI-compatible ones and maybe visualisation-compatible ones, then just focus on improving the calculations by throwing more and more test cases together.
 If you think there's anything else I should look at,